Alexandria's founded by Alexander

 The twenty-fourth [corresponds to 1 October 331 BC], in the morning, the king of the world [meaning Alexander as King of Asia] erected his standard [lacuna].
 Opposite each other they fought and a heavy defeat of the troops.
 The king, his troops deserted him and to their cities [they went] They fled to the land of the Guti [meaning the road to Ecbatana]

 These lines shed a very different light on the battle as opposed to what Greek historians wrote about Darius turning his chariot around and leaving his soldiers behind (see: "The troops of the king deserted him").
-If the Persian troops left their king, that is a totally different situation.
+If the Persian troops left their king, that would be a totally different situation.

 Prof. Irving understands that “the king’s men deserted him” means, the Persians refused to fight.
 This may very well involve Mazaeus at Gaugamela, as he was holding the right flank facing Parmenion’s contingent.
 Was the confrontation on that end of the long Persian front really as fierce as our Greek narratives want us to believe with Parmenion’s flank crumbling down?
 Or was it mainly a show to save face vis-à-vis King Darius?